 - Milford 402-761-8270

-If you are a person with a disability and require an accommodation while attending SCC, please contact the Director of Student Support and Accommodations Resource Office, 402-437-2814.
+If you are a person with a disability and require accommodation while attending SCC, please contact the Director of Student Support and Accommodations Resource Office, at 402-437-2814.

 Crime Statistics and Fire Safety

-This report provides prospective students and/or their parents or guardians and current students and current/prospective employees information regarding College policies, crime statistics, fire statistics, safety tips, and emergency phone numbers.
-It also provides an overview of some of the programs offered by the College meant to inform students, employees and applicants of the nature and amount of crimes that occur on any SCC campus, non-campus and reasonably contiguous public property.
-The annual statistics are prepared by collecting crime data from SCC Security records and incident reports, in addition to crime statistics for specified geographic locations from other local law enforcement agencies.
-Crime statistics are included in the Annual Safety, Security and Crime/Fire Statistics Report and submitted to the Department of Education.
-The full text of the SCC Annual Safety, Security and Crime/Fire Statistics Report is available at www.southeast.edu/campussafety/.
-A daily Crime/Fire Log can also be found at www.southeast.edu/campussafety.
+The report provides current/prospective students and/or their parents or guardians and current/prospective employees information regarding College policies, reportable crime and fire statistics, safety tips, and emergency phone numbers.
+It also provides an overview of some of the programs offered by the College meant to inform students, employees, and applicants of the nature and amount of reportable crimes that occur on any SCC campus, non-campus, and reasonably contiguous public property.
+The annual statistics are prepared by collecting crime data from SCC Security records and incident reports, in addition to reportable crime statistics for specified geographic locations from other local law enforcement agencies.
+Crime statistics are included in the Annual Safety, Security, and Crime/Fire Statistics Report and submitted to the Department of Education.
+The full text of the SCC Annual Safety, Security, and Crime/Fire Statistics Report is available at www.southeast.edu/campussafety/.
+A daily Crime/Fire Log detailing incidents occurring during the most recent 60-day period can also be found at www.southeast.edu/campussafety.

-Each year, all SCC employees and enrolled students receive an email notifying them of the website in which the report may be accessed.
+Each year, all SCC employees and enrolled students receive an email notifying them of the website on which the report may be accessed.
 Persons interested in receiving a paper copy of this report should contact the Dean of Students on their campus.
-Crime statistics for SCC locations, local jurisdictions and other institutions nationwide can be found at http://ope.ed.gov/security/.
+Crime statistics for SCC locations, local jurisdictions, and other institutions nationwide can be found at http://ope.ed.gov/security/.

 The Student Right-to-Know Act, passed by Congress in 1990, requires institutions eligible for Title IV funding, under the Higher Education Act of 1965 as amended, to calculate completion or graduation rates of certificate- or degree-seeking, full-time students entering that institution and to disclose these rates to current and prospective students.
 To access data and reports on educational statistics, please visit the National Center for Education Statistics website at www.nces.ed.gov.

-Each institution must annually make available to prospective and enrolled students the completion, graduation or transfer rate of certificate- or degree-seeking, first-time, full-time, undergraduate students.
+Each institution must annually make available to prospective and enrolled students the completion, graduation, or transfer rate of certificate-or degree-seeking, first-time, full-time, or undergraduate students.
 Also, fall-to-fall retention rate information is provided for both full-time and part-time students.
 SCC posts Graduation Rate Data on its Student Right-to-Know page at www.southeast.edu/studentrighttoknow/.

 Equity in Athletics Disclosure Act

-The Equity in Athletics Disclosure Act requires co-educational institutions of postsecondary education that participate in a Title IV, federal student financial assistance program, and have an intercollegiate athletic program, to prepare an annual report to the Department of Education on athletic participation, staffing and revenues and expenses, by men’s and women’s teams.
-The Department will use this information to prepare its required report to Congress on gender equity in intercollegiate athletics.
+The Equity in Athletics Disclosure Act requires co-educational institutions of postsecondary education that participate in a Title IV, federal student financial assistance program, and have an intercollegiate athletic program, to prepare an annual report to the Department of Education on athletic participation, staffing, and revenues and expenses, by men’s and women’s teams.
+The Department uses this information to prepare its required report to Congress on gender equity in intercollegiate athletics.